greenfox-velox/velox-syllabus/week-06/README.md

       - The DP of the Hero
       - The SP of the Hero
    - Like this: `Hero (Level 1)   HP: 8/10 | DP: 8 | SP: 6`

+## Demo description
+A tile map RPG game using python's Tkinter library Create a fully functional image gallery using HTML, CSS and JavaScript